slides document style.\small in the beginning of each

 \tolerance

 appears to be most promising).
-A \hyphenpenalty
+A \hyphenpenalty of 10000

 (almost) prevents hyphenation, but produces overlong and/or ugly lines.